 Place: Our home is three miles south of Lawrence on the southwest side of a hill with ample vistas of sky, native prairie, brome fields, and woodlands.
 A friendly dog and two cats live here too.
 Writing spaces include a kitchen table, counter, standing desk, couches, and chairs in a greenhouse, and if weather permits, front porch and back deck.

-Food: We'll enjoy coffee, black and herbal teas, hot cocoa, fruit, and baked goods, and for lunch, a vegetarian soup, big salad, and bread and various toppings (including vegetarian, meat, and non-dairy options).
+Food: We'll enjoy coffee, black and herbal teas, hot cocoa, fruit, and baked goods, and for lunch, a vegetarian soup (in colder weather), big salad, and bread and various toppings (including vegetarian, meat, and non-dairy options).
 If you have special dietary needs, please let Caryn know.